 Steam power would be beneficial to Charisian industry.
 Another potential obstacle is Father Paityr Wylsynn, responsible for ensuring that new inventions do not violate the Proscriptions of Jwo-jeng.
+(In this capacity, he has been appointed head of the Patents Office.)
 He has not yet been included into the inner circle, and the truth about the Archangels could destroy his faith, and make him turn away from the Church of Charis.

 Paityr Wylsynn arrives to inspect the foundry of Ehdwyrd Howsmyn, where all the iron smelting occurs for ships and ships’ armaments.
 All the new inventions used by the foundry had previously been submitted to, and approved by, Wylsynn, as being acceptable under the Proscriptions.
 But the massive scale these innovations have been put to disturbs him – these would not have been acceptable to Mother Church.
 He finds himself in something of a crisis of faith: by being part of the Church of Charis, and opposed to Mother Church, is he still being faithful to God?

-In Zion City, the Group of Four, but especially Clyntahn, are upset about the Navy of God’s defeat in the Marovian Sea (in the battle at the end of “A Mighty Fortress”).
+In Zion City, the Group of Four, but especially Clyntahn, are upset about the Navy of God’s defeat in the Markovian Sea and the Gulf of Tarot (in the battle at the end of “A Mighty Fortress”).
 The Church had poured millions of marks into the shipbuilding, and now they have to rebuild.
 They will need to increase taxes and sell off Church-owned property.
 They also need to figure out the secret weapon Charis used to cause ships to explode.

 Sharleyan, with baby Alahnah, and Merlin, travels by ship from Chisholm to Zebediah, to administer justice to the treasonous Tohmys Symmyns, Grand Duke of Zebediah.